 This video shows how to use vinyl contact paper to wrap a cabinet door:

 The pointer of using a credit card or ruler during application to force air bubbles out is critical when updating your kitchen cabinets with contact paper.
 Following this up by rubbing the surface down with a soft cloth to be sure all the wrinkles are removed will top it off.
 An additional tip is having an extra sharp utility knife to make clean cuts.

 Other possible uses for contact paper are listed here:

 Read the full post here: Using Decorative Contact Paper

 Keep in mind that when you use contact paper on surfaces like wood or paint, it isn’t something you remove easily.
 The adhesive can be difficult to take off and can leave a sticky mess.

 Utilizing a heat gun or even a blow dryer before trying to remove the paper will help, along with a putty knife to scrape as you go.
 There are also adhesive removers that you can purchase to melt away the sticky substance.

-Even though certain types of contact paper are quite durable, in the long run you might be better choosing to paint as a way to revive outdated furniture and cabinets.
+Even though certain types of contact paper are quite durable, in the long run, you might be better off choosing to paint as a way to revive outdated furniture and cabinets.
 If you’re renting and don’t want to spend much, with your landlord’s permission, some contact paper can certainly spice up a worn out look.